 Other than the product name and its miniature size, not much about Away’s Kids’ Carry-On screams “kids” — and that’s precisely the point.
-Unlike some suitcases on this list, which lean into cartoon graphics and other playful features to entice toddlers to haul their own stuff, this is the ideal suitcase for a child to use over years of travel.
+Unlike some suitcases on this list, which lean into cartoon graphics and other playful features to entice toddlers to haul their own stuff, this is the ideal suitcase for a child to use for years.
 A handful of color options will help your young ones locate the shade to match their personality, from pink to green to gray, and its break-proof polycarbonate hard shell assures that it’ll last longer than its competitors.

 The four-wheel spinner includes a telescoping C-shaped handle, TSA-friendly combination locks, and grab handles on the top and side.
-Inside, you get 31 liters of storage (more than enough for a long weekend on the road) along with internal compression straps, a zippered secondary compartment on the lid, and a hidden laundry bag.
+Inside, you get 31 liters of storage (more than enough for a long weekend on the road), along with internal compression straps, a zippered secondary compartment on the lid, and a hidden laundry bag.
 Best of all?
-Like most of Away’s suitcases, the Kids’ Carry-On comes with a rechargeable battery nestled under the handle, letting your tykes re-charge their electronics (maybe they have an Amazon Fire Kids Tablet?) on the go.
+Like most of Away’s suitcases, this kids' luggage bag comes with a rechargeable battery nestled under the handle, letting your tykes re-charge their Amazon Fire Kids Tablet and other electronics on the go.
 Considering how essential screen time can be in surviving any sort of family vacation, that 37-watt lithium-ion unit will likely become the suitcase’s most indispensable feature.

 Best for Personalization: Pottery Barn Kids Make It Mine Custom Luggage